 Temporary channels to Port of Baltimore planned around Key Bridge collapse site

-BALTIMORE -- Unified Command crews responding to the cleanup effort at the Key Bridge collapse site are working to clear paths to get ships past the mangled wreckage to the Port of Baltimore.
+BALTIMORE -- Paths are being cleared to get ships past the mangled wreckage at the Key Bridge collapse site to the Port of Baltimore.

-In an exclusive interview with CBS News, U.S. Coast Guard Captain David O'Connell, the federal on-scene coordinator for the unified response to the bridge collapse, said two auxiliary channels are planned to open Monday: one along the northeast section of the channel, and one running along the south.
+U.S. Coast Guard Captain David O'Connell, the federal on-scene coordinator for the Unified Response to the bridge collapse, said in an exclusive interview with CBS News two auxiliary channels are planned to open Monday: one along the northeast section of the channel, and one running along the south.

-The north side would be able to accommodate boats requiring 10 feet of water or less to operate, while the south side will accommodate boats requiring up to 14 feet.
-There's pre-existing debris along the south side of the channel that USCG is working to remove.
+The north side would accommodate boats requiring 10 feet of water or less to operate, while the south side would accommodate boats requiring up to 14 feet.
+There's pre-existing debris along the south side of the channel the Coast Guard is working to remove.

 "We're working with salvage to pull that out of the water tomorrow," O'Connell said.